iaintaylor94/C_PC_3.5_Automated_Judge_Script/readme.md

 The output is a line for each test case, with the "run number#" then the status of the input.

+The textbook has an incorrect solution for run #3.

 ### Example
 >**Input**